akalra501/infectiousDiseaseSimulator/README.md

 Limitations/Drawbacks.
 Like every other simulation, my simulation also has its limitations.
 One of the biggest limitations of this simulation is its simplistic nature.
 Even though I believe that this was a difficult coding project, it is way too simple to take into account variables like demographics, daily activities, immunity of a person, mutation, climate, geographic location, etc. I did try my best to model the mutation of the disease and even wrote a separate disease class, however, I was not able to completely incorporate it into my program.
 Thus, due to these limitations, even though, this simulation program is not completely accurate in modeling the spread of disease, it still produces results consistent with how a disease would spread.

-Here is all my data organized in tables: